Layer topology of smectic grain boundaries: Smectic topology

-\subparagraph{Smectic topology.} The topological analysis of frustrated systems requires in general the identification of defects, at which a certain type of order changes discontinuously.
+The topological analysis of frustrated systems requires in general the identification of defects, at which a certain type of order changes discontinuously.
 These defects can be assigned a topological charge, which allows to associate conservation and addition laws analogous to electrodynamics.
 In particular, defects with opposite charges can, in principle, annihilate, leaving a structure that is (locally) free of defects.

-Topological charges can be defined within director topology as $Q=\Delta\phi/2\pi$, where $\Delta\phi$ is the angle of net rotation of the director field upon once traversing a closed contour in counter-clockwise direction along a defect-free region surrounding the defect core~\cite{nem_defects}.
+Topological charges of disclinations can be defined within director topology as $Q=\Delta\phi/2\pi$, where $\Delta\phi$ is the angle of net rotation of the director field upon once traversing a closed contour in counter-clockwise direction along a defect-free region surrounding the defect core~\cite{nem_defects}.
 This concept is well established for nematics, for which $\Delta\phi$ must be a multiple of $\pi$, and thus directly generalizes to smectics, which possess the same orientational symmetry.
 In the case of tetratic order, $\Delta\phi$ can generally assume multiples of $\pi/2$.
 Thus, upon superimposing a tetratic symmetry, it is possible to choose contours cutting through a grain boundary, which allows to define quarter-charged tetratic point defects with $Q_\text{e}=\Delta\phi/2\pi$ at the ends of smectic grain boundaries \cite{monderkamp2021topology}.
-Smectic layer topology is based upon two central pillars.
-First, topological charges $q=1-d/2$ are associated with the degrees $d$ of the vertices in networks representing the smectic layer structure.
-Second, it is not sufficient to consider the network of the smectic layers (location of the molecular centers) but it is crucial to also account for the so-called half-layers (regions void of molecules) in between \cite{aharoni2017composite,machon2019}.
-In the following, we illustrate different defect structures via the density profiles of hard discorectangles in circular or annular confinement, obtained in Ref.~\cite{annulus} using classical density functional theory~\cite{Evans1979} for two-dimensional hard rods~\cite{wittmann2017phase}.
+It is important to note that associating such a tetratic fine structure to a grain boundary is not an actual decomposition of the nematic charge.
+The distinction between nematic and tetratic disclinations must be kept in mind at all times, as the notion of what is a defect differs for each underlying symmetry, leading to independent charge conservation laws.